AdobeDocs/experience-manager-64.en/help/sites/developing/using/the-basics.md

 >[!NOTE]
 >
->Full information on OSGi technology can be found at the [OSGi Alliance Technology Overview](https://www.osgi.org/About/Technology).
+>Full information on OSGi technology can be found at the [OSGi website](https://www.osgi.org).
 >
 >In particular, their Basic Education page holds a collection of presentations and tutorials.